Zeynepscode/planet_classification_w_localization/README.md

 ## Installation
 Open google colob and select github tab then copy my github link and select "installation.ipynb" file.
-Connect your drive to google colab(make sure that at every step.)
-Create a new folder named as Colab Notebooks.(if there is not such a file) Run "installation.ipynb" file.
+Connect your drive to google colab(make sure that at every step and delete cell after drive connection ) Create a new folder named as Colab Notebooks.(if there is not such a file) Run "installation.ipynb" file.
 Open "create_training_data.ipynb".After that you will have an dataset.npy file on your drive.(it can take a while) In "train_keras" first only run numpy 1.16 section then take it as a comment line.
-Check whether you work with cpu or gpu.It has to be GPU.Then run all.
+Check whether you work with cpu or gpu.It has to be GPU.Lastly,run test_keras file.